Medical Researchers Tap Xerox "Text Mining" Tool to Curb Hospital-Acquired Infections

 The ALADIN team will use FactSpotter, a technology developed at the Xerox Research Centre Europe, in France, to review medical records and identify specific terms and sequences of facts that indicate a patient may have contracted an HAI.
 The software not only pinpoints meaningful pieces of information, such as patient symptoms, drugs and names of bacteria but also how they are linked to each other.
 When these links identify potential risk of an HAI, the system automatically alerts the staff, so preventative measures can be taken.

-According to the Centers for Disease Control, hospital-acquired infections in the U.S. result in an estimated 1.7 million infections and as many as 99,000 deaths each year.
-The annual cost is pegged at $45 billion.
-In France alone it is estimated that 4,000 HAI related deaths occur each year and that a third of these could have been prevented.
+According to the Centers for Disease Control, hospital-acquired infections in the U.S. result in an estimated 1.7 million infections and as many as 99,000 deaths yearly.
+The cost is pegged at $45 billion annually.
+In France alone it is estimated that 4,000 HAI- related deaths occur each year and that a third of these could have been prevented.

-“Every patient is different, which makes it impossible to capture every piece of relevant information in a checklist or form,” said Frédérique Segond, principal scientist at the Xerox Research Centre Europe and coordinator of the project.
-“Using our advanced text mining technology to analyze entire patient records, we can extract information specific to each case to help doctors evaluate the patient risk and quickly take the right action.” partnerships.
+"Every patient is different which makes it impossible to capture every piece of relevant information in a checklist or form," says Frédérique Segond, principal scientist at the Xerox Research Centre Europe and coordinator of the project.
+"Using our advanced text mining technology to analyze entire patient records, we can extract information specific to each case to help doctors evaluate the patient risk and quickly take the right action."

 The project brings together a range of unique competencies in the fields of natural language processing, terminology, knowledge representation, epidemiological surveillance, medicine and care associated infections.
 Technology experts come from Xerox's Research Centre Europe, CISMeF: the Catalog and Index of French-language Health Internet resources; Vidal -the French equivalent of the Physician's Desk Reference; and the research team in public health and epidemiology from Université Claude Bernard - Centre National de Recherche Scientifique UMR 5558 in Lyons.